agata/hyprsets/README.md

 ## Features
 - TUI home screen to run, duplicate, reorder, or delete worksets with mouse or keyboard.
+- Tabbed workset list so you can group worksets, reorder tabs, and remember the last active tab.
 - Layout editor that lets you split slots horizontally/vertically, tweak ratios, and edit slot commands in place.
 - Launches worksets either sequentially or by walking the layout tree, waiting for windows to appear as it goes.
 - Per-workset workspace targeting, including special workspaces (scratchpads), or stick to the current workspace by default.